§ Verifiable Public Registry v4 Specification

 § [MOD-TR-MSG-2-1] Add Governance Framework Document parameters

-If for a given language, a document already exists, the execution of this transaction would replace the corresponding entry.
+If for a given language, a document already exists, the execution of this transaction will replace the corresponding entry.
 Else, a new entry is created.
+It is only possible to edit future versions.
+Active version cannot be modified.

 § [MOD-TR-MSG-2-2] Add Governance Framework Document precondition checks